 3 to 7 – 196 (December 1974, 23mins 40sec), David Gibson, cello, recorded samples; Robert Engelbrecht of Nelly Boyd, cello live

-Niblock's composition One Large Rose is due to be released as part of the Touch Strings album on Touch this autumn.
-It is performed by Nelly Boyd:
+Niblock’s composition, One Large Rose, was released as part of the Touch Strings album on Touch.
+It was performed by Nelly Boyd.

 Robert Engelbrecht, cello

 Jan Feddersen, piano played with a pulled nylon cord

 Peter Imig, violin

 Jens Rohm, acoustic bass guitar, played with an e-bow and a pulled nylon cord

 Max (1966 – 68, 7 minutes).
 Filmed by Phill Niblock, edited by David Gearey.
 An image collage film / portrait of Max Neuhaus, with a collage sound track by Max Neuhaus.
 Black and White 16mm film transferred to video.